 4. In 1989, experts predicted that other technologies would soon replace email (Source).

 Namely, the fax machine.
 They never imagined that a “paperless” world was possible.
-They also failed to foresee how email would transform direct mail marketing.
+They also failed to foresee how sending marketing emails would transform direct mail marketing.

 5. Hotmail sparked the explosion of email marketing (Source).

 When the internet went live in 1991, email was primarily used by universities or for corporate communications.
 The general public saw it as a novelty and still too expensive for everyday use.

 On July 4, 1996, Hotmail launched the first free web-based email service.
 In doing so, they opened up a direct line of communication to potentially 20 million American internet users.

 Today there are over 350 billion emails sent per day, And the rest is history as they say..

 Online Email marketing has continued to grow ever since it first started, and as the internet has grown, so has the number of people that receive and read emails.